 Making Our Vision a Reality

 We regularly undertake a rigorous process of self-evaluation and improvement planning.
-Each year, we reflect on our progress and agree 12 priorities for development during the following academic year.
+Each year, we reflect on our progress and agree our priorities for development during the following academic year.
 Next we set about action planning to ensure that our Vision is made reality.